Home

 A tool to help find the market gems!

-A stock market screener is a tool value investors can use to filter stocks given certain criteria of their choice.
-Another name for it is a share filter.
+A stock market screener and a mutual fund screener are tools value investors can use to filter stocks and mutual funds given certain criteria of their choice.
+Another name used is a share filter.

 By using a stock screening tool, a value investor is able to use a set of financial criteria that he or she requires to find desirable companies.

-By using a stock market screener you can save a lot of research time with a few clicks of a mouse.
+By using this tool you can save a lot of research time with a few clicks of a mouse.

 A stock screener has three aspects: a database of companies, a set of variables and a screening engine that finds the companies that satisfy those criteria.
 A list of matches is then generated.